 Is there a transition period for complying with the EVV mandate?

-Yes, Virginia’s Department of Medical Assistance (DMAS) has stated there will be a transition period from October 1, 2019 to December 31, 2019 to allow providers additional time to comply with the EVV requirements.
+Yes, DMAS has stated there will be an extended transition period from October 1, 2019 to March 31, 2020 to allow providers additional time to comply with the EVV requirements.
 During this transition period, agency directed providers and consumer directed attendants will continue to be reimbursed for services whether or not EVV information is present.
-For claims submitted on or after January 1, 2020, however, EVV will be required and reimbursement will be denied for services not compliant with EVV requirements.
+For claims submitted on or after April 1, 2020, however, EVV will be required and reimbursement will be denied for services not compliant with EVV requirements.

 Whom does this impact?